Cancer is complex — there is no routine prostate cancer, nor is there ever a routine way to treat it.

 At the OSUCCC – James, prostate cancer patients have a team of experts, which includes medical oncologists, surgical oncologists, radiation oncologists and more.
 Also on that team are prostate cancer researchers who help sequence tumors to identify key molecules that fuel each patient’s cancer and who then develop drugs that target only those particular molecules.

-One of only four cancer centers in the country to be funded by the National Cancer Institute to conduct phase 1 and phase 2 clinical trials, the OSUCCC – James offers patients even more of the latest, most targeted, most effective treatment options — many that are available nowhere else but at the OSUCCC – James.
+One of only a few cancer centers in the country to be funded by the National Cancer Institute to conduct phase 1 and phase 2 clinical trials, the OSUCCC – James offers patients even more of the latest, most targeted, most effective treatment options — many that are available nowhere else but at the OSUCCC – James.

 OSUCCC – James Prostate Cancer Treatments